in

 The couple wanted to name their child Lucifer – which is the name that was given to the devil when he was an angel before he fell from heaven and ended up in hell.

-But in more modern versions of the Bible, he is referred to as Satan.
+In more modern versions of the Bible, Lucifer goes by Satan.

 Appearing on This Morningwith baby Lucifer – Dan reiterates that he can understand why people would look at the Christian meaning of the name – but they chose the Greek meaning.